 2. Purchase Order Approval

 PO Approval can be lengthy and time-consuming as it is, never mind how long the process is when handled manually.
-Using paper, emails and spreadsheets is without a doubt slowing your purchase order process down.
+Using paper, emails and spreadsheets is without a doubt slowing your purchase order approvals down.

 Needless to say, they can incur quite a lot of expenses also.
 But, we don’t need to tell you that, right?